NGZheWee/CS47A_InterpretationOfComputerPrograms_UCB/README.md

 # CS47A: Completion of Work in Computer Science 61A  (Fall 2023, UCB)

 This repository contains coursework from **Completion of Work in Computer Science 61A**, which I took in Fall 2023 at UC Berkeley.
-The course is a self-paced version of 61A (Structure and Interpretation of Computer Programs) for students who have already taken a course equivalent to 61B.The course focuses on fundamental programming paradigms, abstraction mechanisms, and computational processes.
+The course is a self-paced version of 61A (Structure and Interpretation of Computer Programs) for students who have already taken a course equivalent to 61A.
+The course focuses on fundamental programming paradigms, abstraction mechanisms, and computational processes.

 ## Contents: